Centralizers of Hamiltonian circle actions on rational ruled surfaces: Homotopy type of Symp(CP2 CP2

-where $B$ now refers to the homology class of a line $L$ in $\CP^2 \# \overline{\CP^2}$ and $F$ refers to the class $L - E$ where $L$ is the class of the line and $E$ is the class of the exceptional divisor.
+The homology class $B=[L]$ is the class of a line $L$ in $\CCC$, $E$ is the class of the exceptional divisor, and $F$ refers to the class $B - E$.
 There is a canonical form which we also call $\oml$ on $\CP^2 \# \overline{\CP^2}$, which has weight $\lambda$ on B and 1 on $F$.
 Note that with our convention, $\lambda$ must be strictly greater than 1 for the curve in class $E$ to have positive symplectic area.
 As before all symplectic $S^1$ action on $\CP^2 \# \overline{\CP^2}$ extend to toric actions.
-Hence only need to consider sub-circles of the above family of torus actions.
 The graphs for the different circles are given in Figures \ref{fig:GraphsWithFixedSurfaces} and \ref{fig:GraphsIsolatedFixedPoints}.
 As explained in Theorem~\ref{strata-CCC}, we have a stratification of the space of almost complex structures i.e the space $\jj_{\om_\lambda}$ of all compatible almost complex structures for the form $\om_\lambda$, decomposes into disjoint Fréchet manifolds of finite codimensions

 where